BerliozFramework/BerliozDocs/cli/queues.md

 > The Prometheus output now includes `# HELP` / `# TYPE` metadata lines.
 Label values are escaped per the exposition
 > format.

-Metrics with unavailable values are omitted in Prometheus output.
+A monitorable but empty queue still exposes its `wait_time_seconds` / `delayed` series with a value of `0`, so known series never disappear.
+Only non-monitorable queues are omitted from the Prometheus output.

 These metrics can also be served over HTTP for a Prometheus server to scrape directly — see the [Monitoring and metrics](../guides/queues.md#monitoring-and-metrics) section of the Queues guide.